multiplemonomials/multicast_expert/README.rst

 ...     mcast_tx_sock.sendto(b'Hello World', ('239.1.2.3', 12345))

 .. attention::
     This code will not work on MacOS 15+ without additional setup.
-See the "FAQ - Mac Specific" section below for more details.
+See the "FAQ - Mac-Specific" section below for more details.

 Note: when you construct the socket, you have to pass in all of the multicast IPs that you will want to use the socket to send to.
 These must be known in advance in order to configure socket options correctly.